Highlights from the Ratings and Financial Report for Hexcel Corporation (HXL)

 Is It Worth Investing in Hexcel Corporation (NYSE :HXL) Right Now?

-Hexcel Corporation (NYSE:HXL) scored a price-to-earnings ratio above its average ratio, recording 15.87 x from its present earnings ratio.
+Hexcel Corporation (NYSE:HXL) scored a price-to-earnings ratio above its average ratio, recording 14.62 x from its present earnings ratio.
 Plus, the 36-month beta value for HXL is at 1.23.
-Opinions of the stock are interesting as 4 analysts out of 20 who provided ratings for Hexcel Corporation declared the stock was a “buy,” while 0 rated the stock as “overweight,” 12 rated it as “hold,” and 3 as “sell.”

-The average price from analysts is $39.75, which is $3.44 above the current price.
 HXL currently public float of 82.84M and currently shorts hold a 7.19% ratio of that float.
-Today, the average trading volume of HXL was 776.15K shares.
+Today, the average trading volume of HXL was 842.17K shares.

 HXL’s Market Performance

-HXL stocks went down by -2.94% for the week, with a monthly drop of -3.04% and a quarterly performance of -19.15%, while its annual performance rate touched -52.28%.
-The volatility ratio for the week stands at 4.47% while the volatility levels for the past 30 days are set at 4.63% for Hexcel Corporation.
-The simple moving average for the period of the last 20 days is 2.46% for HXL stocks with a simple moving average of -20.91% for the last 200 days.
+HXL stocks went down by -8.05% for the week, with a monthly jump of 2.70% and a quarterly performance of -26.64%, while its annual performance rate touched -54.83%.
+The volatility ratio for the week stands at 5.56% while the volatility levels for the past 30 days are set at 4.62% for Hexcel Corporation.
+The simple moving average for the period of the last 20 days is -5.71% for HXL stocks with a simple moving average of -26.15% for the last 200 days.

 Analysts’ Opinion of HXL

-Many brokerage firms have already submitted their reports for HXL stocks, with Credit Suisse repeating the rating for HXL by listing it as a “Neutral.”
-The predicted price for HXL in the upcoming period, according to Credit Suisse is $40 based on the research report published on October 09th of the current year 2020.
+Many brokerage firms have already submitted their reports for HXL stocks, with BMO Capital Markets repeating the rating for HXL by listing it as a “Market Perform.”
+The predicted price for HXL in the upcoming period, according to BMO Capital Markets is $35 based on the research report published on October 21st of the current year 2020.

-Truist, on the other hand, stated in their research note that they expect to see HXL reach a price target of $31.
-The rating they have provided for HXL stocks is “Hold” according to the report published on September 25th, 2020.
+Credit Suisse, on the other hand, stated in their research note that they expect to see HXL reach a price target of $40, previously predicting the price at $47.
+The rating they have provided for HXL stocks is “Neutral” according to the report published on October 09th, 2020.

+Truist gave a rating of “Hold” to HXL, setting the target price at $31 in the report published on September 25th of the current year.

 Insider Trading